zaferyilmaznet/zaferyilmaznet/README.md

 # Hi, I'm Zafer 👋

-International Market Expansion Strategist with 20+ years of experience helping industrial manufacturers grow across EMEA and CIS.
+International business strategist specializing in market expansion, export strategy, and business development for industrial manufacturers across EMEA and CIS.

-Alongside my international business career, I develop software to deepen my technical understanding and build practical tools.
-My interests include JavaScript, TypeScript, Python, AI, automation, APIs, and data-driven solutions that support international business.
+My background is in building international markets, developing commercial partnerships, and creating structured approaches for sustainable global growth.
+Alongside this work, I use software development, AI, and automation as tools to better understand technology-driven industries and create practical solutions for business challenges.

-Technology has become an important part of how I approach industrial markets, enabling more effective communication with engineering teams and a better understanding of modern manufacturing, automation, robotics, and AI-enabled products.
+My technical interests include JavaScript, TypeScript, Python, APIs, AI systems, and data-driven applications.
+This combination of international commercial experience and technical literacy helps me communicate effectively with engineering teams and understand the opportunities created by modern manufacturing, automation, robotics, and intelligent technologies.

 ### Current focus
 - International market expansion